djvanderlaan/ldat/cran-comments.md

 the same time.
 In the Description file of `ldat` I have added a minimal version number for `lvec` (>= 0.2.0).

+The CRAN checks on https://cran.r-project.org/web/checks/check_results_ldat.html show two notes and an error on Solaris.
+The notes should be fixed and the error should also be fixed, but without a Solaris system to test on this is a bit of a shot in the dark.

 ## Test environments